 115.010 & 115.020 - Real property or mobile home up to $550,000.
 Spouses may not double.
 Must record a homestead declaration before filing for bankruptcy (115.020).

-21.090 - Motor vehicle up to $15,000 (no limit if equipped for the disabled); household goods, furniture, appliances, home and yard equipment up to $12,000 total; books, jewelry, musical instruments, and works of art up to $5,000 total; pictures and keepsakes; health aids; 1 gun; personal injury compensation up to $16,500; wrongful death awards for survivors; restitution recieved for criminal act; earned state and federal income tax credit refunds; stock in certain closely-held corporations.
+21.090 - Motor vehicle up to $15,000 (no limit if equipped for the disabled); household goods, wearing apparel, furniture, appliances, home and yard equipment up to $12,000 total; books, jewelry, musical instruments, and works of art up to $5,000 total; pictures and keepsakes; health aids; 1 gun; personal injury compensation up to $16,500; wrongful death awards for survivors; restitution recieved for criminal act; earned state and federal income tax credit refunds; stock in certain closely-held corporations.

 645B.180 - Mortgage impound accounts.